1. Experience and expertise are important for us, but so are passion, enthusiasm and a desire to learn.

 2. We believe our students should have the opportunity to achieve a recognized qualification to demonstrate their success in their language studies and teacher training to themselves and the world and therefore, we prepare them to obtain official certificates from international bodies such as Instituto Cervantes, Trinity College London and Cambridge English.

 3. We are innovative and consistently seek to improve our courses, our materials and our methods based on what we learn from people we work with, and developments in our field.

-4. We value recognition as an accredited centre after obtaining favourable evaluations from official bodies such as the Instituto Cervantes and Eaquals, in the following different areas: teaching and learning; staff profile, development and terms of employment; facilities; academic resources; legal requirements for teaching; management and administration; internal and external communication.
+4. We value recognition as an accredited centre after obtaining favourable evaluations from official bodies such as the Instituto Cervantes, in the following different areas: teaching and learning; staff profile, development and terms of employment; facilities; academic resources; legal requirements for teaching; management and administration; internal and external communication.

 Founded in 1998 in Barcelona, Oxford House offers English courses to adults and young learners at our premises and online, as well as in companies and local schools, and Spanish courses for foreigners to adults.

 We also offer English teacher training courses, accredited by Cambridge University and Trinity College London and Spanish teacher training courses.

 We value the prestige of our brand.
 Our co-founder and current director, Duncan Foord, and our annual Innovate ELT conference have received industry awards and our teaching team includes industry-recognised professionals.

 We are associated with the Spanish Federation of Language Teaching Centres (FECEI) and are recognised by Bildungsurlaub and the Instituto Cervantes.